Gitart/GO-SIMPLE/mod/readme.md

-# Short instruction for usage go mod in golang
+# A quick guide to using go mod in golang

 Note: **go mod** usage in go version more **>1.15**
 Check version: **go version**